dev7777777dahiya/Discrete-Fourier-Transform-for-Network-Pattern/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 #### Acknowledgments
-Special thanks to the cyber-security company for the opportunity to work on this project and for providing the necessary resources and data.
+Special thanks to Underscore cyber-security company for the opportunity to work on this project and for providing the necessary resources and data.